yijisoo/yijisoo.github.io/_drafts/2020-3-16-Change_By_Design.md

 One of the key ideas was to continue different experiments toward the better results.
 I don't know whether they experienced these or not.
 I am not super happy with the current outcomes, but I cannot continuously push without the direction.

 Reading a book is often providing stimuli to me to think about my mistakes.
 I just read about making the organization positive and optimistic.
 Yes, it is obvious, but when I just criticized my group last week, and it made me feel guilty on what I just did.
 I think that it is important to have sufficient sleep so that I can control my temper.
 Without sufficient sleep, I reveal my uncontroled frustration easily.

+I don't know what would be the most effective way to prototype our phones.
+The form factor, unless we go to the direction of a completely crazy shape, is likely a usual bar or foldables.
+Then, what else do we have to prototype?
+Software side is relatively easy.
+However, is that all?